mozilla-rally/study-template/README.md

 It may take some time for your updated extension to be reviewed and available for download.

-Any existing study users will be updated automatically, however the new version of your study will not be available for enrollment until the change is (made available to the core-addon)[https://github.com/mozilla-rally/rally-core-addon/blob/master/docs/STUDY_PUBLISHING.md].
+Any existing study users will be updated automatically, however the new version of your study will not be available for enrollment until the change is [made available to the core-addon](https://github.com/mozilla-rally/rally-core-addon/blob/master/docs/STUDY_PUBLISHING.md).
 Contact the Rally team for help with this.